clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     backgroundSize: inset
     title: Why Is Carrie Running?
     text: >
-      Carrie is **a true servant leader**.
       Watch the video below to hear more about Carrie and how she'd represent us in Frankfort.
     badge:
       type: Badge
       styles: